ccwang92/embryoTracker/README.md

 # Run the software
 The software is still under development.
 The code was tested with Ubuntu 18.04.5 LTS and Ubuntu 16.04 LTS.
-The IDE and compiler are Qt 5.15.2 and GCC 5.3.1.
+The IDE and compiler are Qt creator with Qt v5.15.2 and GCC 5.3.1.
 Newer Linux, Qt, or GCC versions should also work.
 1. Clone the project to your local hard drive.

 2. Download the 3rd-party vaa3d codes [here](https://drive.google.com/drive/folders/18ZK8gdnF8-MK2oPed-6jtIGr6tMEXAia?usp=sharing) for tiff data loading and put it (the folder 'src_3rd') at the root folder of the project.